anhari/vscode-test/README.md

 # vscode-test

 Goal: run tests for any language using a plug and play system.
+Inspired by [vim-test](https://github.com/vim-test/vim-test).

 ## Features